pmqs/Info-ZIP-Family-Tree-for-UnZip/windll/csharp/ReadMeCS.txt

 projects contact Adrian Maull directly at adrian.maull@sprintpcs.com.

 See UnZip.cs for more detailed information about the project.
-Currently the sample project has some bugs as noted in the above file and are only designed for Zip 2.3x and UnZip 5.5x.
-We are looking to port the projects to Zip 3 and UnZip 6.
-These projects are mostly untested by us at this time.
+Currently the sample project has some bugs as noted in the above file.
+The original code has been adapted to the modified WinDLL interface of UnZip 6, using Visual C# 2005 (.Net Framework 2.0) and a unzip32.dll compiled by Visual C++ 6.0.
+The provided project file is still in the format for Visual Studio 7.1 (VS .Net 2003, .Net 1.1).
+But the code of the project can be used with newer Visual Studio versions (2005 = 8.0 or 2008 = 9.0);
+only the project file gets (irreveribly) converted to the newer Visual Studio format when first opened.
+However, this project is not tested throughoutly by us at this time.

 These sample projects are distributed as part of the Info-ZIP distribution under the Info-ZIP license.